cosmos/sdk-tutorials/voter/index.md

 ## Add the Votes

-Up to now you have created a blockchain where users can create polls.
-Users will need to vote on the options of the poll.
-Create the code to cast votes on an existing poll.
+At this point, you have created a blockchain where users can create polls.
+To enable the end users to cast votes on an existing poll, now it's time to create the code to make that happen.

-A vote type transaction has the poll ID and an option - the string representation of the selected answer.
+A vote type transaction has the poll ID and an option.
+An option is the string representation of the selected answer.

 ```bash
 starport type vote pollID option
 ```

-Now restart the application with
+Now, restart the application.
+Remember to use the `--reset-once` flag to recognize the code changes.

 ```bash
 starport serve --reset-once
 ```

-Remember, every time you reset the application state, you will have new passphrases.
-The reset restores all the data from your previously created state and you will receive new passphrases with new tokens.
-Mind to update your wallet accounts in the frontend once you reset the state of the blockchain. {synopsis}
+Remember, every time you reset the application state, all of the data from your previously created state is saved.
+When the app restarts, you receive new passphrases and new tokens.
+Make sure to update your wallet accounts in the frontend after you reset the state of the blockchain. {synopsis}

 Now that you have made all the necessary changes to the app, take a look at the client-side application.